The objectives of the ExplorEcolab experiment are:

 2) apply different climate change scenarios in the laboratory to better understand the climate-symbiosis relationship.

-To achieve these two objectives, different experiments are explained below.
+To achieve these two objectives, the different experiences of each species are explained below.

 Experiment 1: Integration of host plants of the Polyommatus icarus butterfly into the laboratory